Cork Senior A Hurling Championship: Promotion and relegation

 At the end of the championship, the winning team is automatically promoted to the Cork Premier Senior Championship for the following season.
 The three bottom-placed teams from the group stage take part in a series of play-offs, with the losing team being relegated to the Cork Premier Intermediate Championship.

+Teams

-2023 Teams
+2025 Teams

+The 12 teams competing in the 2025 Cork Senior A Hurling Championship are:

 Sponsorship

 Co-Op Superstores were unveiled as the title sponsor for all of Cork GAA's hurling championships in July 2020.

 Venues

 Group stage

 Fixtures in the group stage of the championship are usually played at a neutral venue that is deemed halfway between the participating teams.
 Some of the more common venues include Mallow GAA Complex, Páirc Uí Chonaill, Ballincollig Sportsfield and Coachford Pitch.

 Final

 The inaugural final in 2020 was played at Páirc Uí Chaoimh.

 Managers

 Managers in the Cork Senior A Championship are involved in the day-to-day running of the team, including the training, team selection, and sourcing of players.
 Their influence varies from club-to-club and is related to the individual club committees.
 The manager is assisted by a team of two or three selectors and a backroom team consisting of various coaches.